-SO5 (Skills provision) Fundisa for Change has leveraged national and international Contribute to better funding off contributions from the Lewis Foundation (BHCDS) science, mathematics, and DEA/DEFF (as part of the Environmental Sector Skills literacy and environmental Plan).
-A coordinator is in place within SANBI, although the learning in schools project is only part of her KPIs.
-Most universities have participated in the project which exposes teachers, student teachers, teacher educators and education department officials to training in the biodiversity and broader environmental content in the curriculum, to enable better qualified teachers able to better teach this content.
-The project has seen sustained activity and outcomes from 2011-2021.
+Fundisa for Change has leveraged national and international funding off contributions from the Lewis Foundation and from DEA/DEFF (as part of the Environmental Sector Skills Plan).
+A coordinator is in place within SANBI, although the project is only part of her duties.
+Most South African universities have participated in the project which exposes teachers, student teachers, teacher educators and education department officials to training in the biodiversity and broader environmental content in the curriculum, to enable better qualified teachers able to better teach this content.
+The project has seen sustained activity and outcomes from 2011 through to 2021.

-The success of this initiative is due to strong partnerships within the sector, sustained advocacy by the sector partners themselves, the availability of funding for environment and sustainability education linked to schools, and the partners making use of the alignment between the BHCDS and the Environmental Sector Skills Plan (ESSP).
+The success of this initiative is due to strong partnerships within the sector, sustained advocacy by the sector partners themselves, the availability of funding for environment and sustainability education linked to schools, and the partners making use of the alignment between the BHCDS and the DEFF's Environmental Sector Skills Plan (ESSP).
 This information is available in Section 5.3.1 (Fundisa for Change case study).

-Finding 6: While the sector has worked hard to promote Human Capital Development (HCD) initiatives, a key limitation in the strategy implementation has been sub-optimal coordination and the complete absence of shared monitoring, evaluation and reporting which also limits promotion potential.
+Finding 6: While the sector has worked hard to promote HCD initiatives, a key limitation in the strategy implementation has been sub-optimal coordination and the complete absence of shared monitoring, evaluation and reporting which also limits promotion potential.

-SO6 (Meta-conditions) Str SO6 (Meta-conditions) Strategic Intent: Increase impact through articulation and promotion Increase the impact of the collective effort of HCD initiatives relevant to the sector Skills Summits served as significant opportunities to showcase, articulate, join-up and coordinate HCD initiatives but instead of scaling them up and out as recommended after the first evaluations (2011, 2015) they were cut back.
+SO6 (Meta-conditions) Strategic Intent: Increase impact through articulation and promotion Increase the impact of the collective effort of HCD initiatives relevant to the sector Skills Summits served as significant opportunities to showcase, articulate, join-up and coordinate HCD initiatives but instead of scaling them up and out as recommended after the first evaluations (2011, 2015) they were cut back.
 Despite a significant funding investment in a coordinating and advocacy mechanism (GreenMatter) sector partners and external evaluators found that GreenMatter remained or became mostly isolated from sector partners and did not optimise its coordinating, convening and advocacy potential.
 The absence of shared monitoring, evaluation and reporting (a common and critical meta-condition) further weakened this outcome. through articulation (connecting initiatives) Alignment with the ESSP was optimised in the Fundisa for Change programme, but there was only isolated alignment with the Global Change Grand Challenge and other relevant HCD initiatives, contributing to a more limited scale of impact than was desired by all involved. and promotion The GreenMatter brand and website was established and GreenMatter arranged or engaged in a number of promotional activities including Fellowship events.
 WWF and other partners also promoted initiatives, in particular those giving access to the youth.
 Skills Summits served as significant opportunities to showcase, articulate, join-up and coordinate HCD initiatives but instead of scaling them up and out as recommended after the first evaluations (2011, 2015) they were cut back.
 HCD progress was reported at the Biodiversity Research and Evidence Indaba with limited impact.
 SANBI and partners' efforts at mainstreaming biodiversity (e.g. with the mining sector) are strong positive developments, that have remained somewhat disconnected from the BHCDS.
 The impact of initiatives was difficult to quantify for promotional purposes in the absence of progress and impact monitoring, evaluation and reporting.